rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-14-a-song-like-summer.md

 **Our lead coach Kasun Delgolla** , **Remote Coach Tharindu Delgolla** , **Coach Imran Hishaam** , **Coach Udanie Gunasena** , **Coach Anuradh Caldera** and **Coach Damini Satya** .
 Thank you all for spending your valuable time, on those valuable coaching sessions and helping us to be better than we used to be.
 And a special thanks goes to our coach Kasun for guiding us and checking our progress when needed.

-And, of course, a Big thank you to everyone at **Rails Girls Summer of Code** who made this summer possible!
+And, of course, a Big thank you to everyone at **Rails Girls Summer of Code Team** who made our summer project a success!
 Because of you guys we had a great summer which was full of new experiences and awesome memories.

 ![Coaches](/img/blog/2017/2017-09-14-coaching-sessions.jpg )
 <div class="image-credits"><b>Our coaching sessions.
 (Image : Kalpani’s phone, Slack and Google hangouts)</b></div>

 ## Achievements so far..

 So far we've learned many new things about Git, ReactJS, React boilerplates, Redux-saga, Testing react components, API documentations, Swagger and etc. And the best thing is we've already been able to apply most of these concepts successfully.

 We used Trello as a project management tool to manage our tasks while Git as a version control system.
 They made our work more organized.
-And so far we've developed three components called SearchView, TreeView and DetailView for our file browser and have got **two** of them **merged** already with the FileBrowser container!
+And so far we've developed three components called SearchView, TreeView and DetailView for our file browser and have got **two** of them **merged** already with the FileBrowser container! 😇🎉

 So this is how our project work looks like at the moment.